-Hideaways was blessed with the opportunity to build and develop two of our flagship lodges in Hwange National Park; Nantwich and Elephant’s Eye, Hwange.
+Hideaways was blessed with the opportunity to build and develop two of our flagship lodges in Hwange National Park and here is the difference between Nantwich Camp Hwange and Elephant’s Eye Safari Lodge Hwange.
 Distinct in character, one can spend time at each lodge and leave having had two very different experiences – location, ambience, personality and wildlife specific to the area.

 What is the difference between Nantwich and Elephant’s Eye, Hwange?

 Situated in northwest Zimbabwe, Hwange National Park is the country’s largest park – deeming it ecologically diverse from one end to the other.
 With an area of 14 651 km sq, the park holds a number of various landscapes, ecosystems, water sources and animal populations.
 It is highly recommended to spend time exploring more than one area of the park – discovering its natural seeps, its open plains, its woodlands as well as the favourite waterholes for wildlife.

 Nantwich is located a mere hour’s drive from Victoria Falls, on the north western wing of Hwange.
 The lodge sits on the borders of both the Matetsi concession as well as Chobe National Park in Botswana, animals migrating freely between the areas – a veritable animal intersection.
 Remote, refurbished and resurrected from a bygone era, the lodge is built from the foundations of responsible tourism, simple yet refined, with a personal twist.

 The lodge is steeped in history.
 Originally a farm, then a rangers station for national parks, turned self catering accommodation, and finally nurtured by Hideaways into a bespoke eco-lodge.
 The main area is the original farmhouse, stories of the past evident in the authentic fittings from the old buildings – copper taps and wooden doors indicative of a time before.